csiebler/storagegrid-examples/README.md

 * Account Management API via Ruby (using rest-client)
 * Account Management API via curl

-More will follow!

 ## Compatibility
-All shown examples are compatible with StorageGRID Webscale 10.4 (GA Release).
+All shown examples are compatible with StorageGRID Webscale 11.0 (GA Release).
 For older versions, please switch to the different branches.

 ## Notes
 This is not an official NetApp repository.
 NetApp Inc. is not affiliated with the posted examples in any way.